xcore/sw_foc_motor_control/module_foc_pwm/doc/programming.rst

    * ``foc_pwm_put_parameters()`` Client function designed to be called from an XC file each time a new set of PWM parameters is required.
    * ``foc_pwm_do_triggered()``, Server function designed to be called from an XC file.
 It continually runs in its own core, and receives data from the PWM Client.
+   * ``foc_pwm_config()``, Server function designed to be called from an XC file.
+It is used in the initialisation phase, to configure a single clock to synchronise all PWM cores.

 The following PWM definitions are required.
 These are set in ``pwm_common.h`` or ``app_global.h``